 Information on odour and other nuisances, including light nuisance and filthy and verminous properties

 Odours are one of the most difficult nuisance complaints to investigate.
 They can travel long distances.
 And there are many factors (such as wind direction) that make it difficult for us to find out where they are coming from.

 During Autumn time, there is muck spreading in the area.
 We have a large area of farming activities when the farmers spread fertilisers or soil conditioners onto the field.
 Farmers are encouraged to use DEFRA's Code of Good Agricultural Practice for the Protection of Water, Air and Soil to minimise odour when muck spreading.

 We can investigate odour or smells from most sources, including agricultural activities.
 But we'll need to know where the smell is coming from.
 A mystery smell is very difficult to track down, particularly if it is intermittent.

-We can't investigate odours domestic premises such as cooking and cigarette smoking coming from within people's homes.
+We can't investigate odours from domestic premises such as cooking and cigarette smoking coming from within people's homes.

 The following types of light can, if not maintained or used appropriately, cause a statutory nuisance.
 They are: